The 7 principles of meaningful KPIs

 Table of Contents

-Lay measurable KPIs along each characteristic and the further down the list you get, the greater the chance that you have a genuine unadulterated KPI up your sleeve.
+Compare measurable KPIs to our list of characteristics, the further down the list you get, the greater the chance that you have a well-defined KPI up your sleeve.

 1. Domino effect: a bad score on a KPI can cause a domino effect of problems.
 Think of things like rescheduling, rework, waste, complaints, fines, image damage, extra costs, et cetera.
 Find out in your organization where most of the misery occurs or can occur.
 Then look at what the root cause of that misery is.